-The Vascular Surgery Board (VSB) of the American Board of Surgery (ABS) has continued to fulfill its stated mission to serve the public and the specialty of surgery by providing leadership in surgical education and practice, by promoting excellence through rigorous evaluation and examination, and by promoting the highest standards for professionalism, lifelong learning, and its continuous certification in practice over the past year as outlined.
+The Vascular Surgery Board (VSB) of the American Board of Surgery (ABS) has continued to fulfill its stated mission to serve patients, society, and the specialty of surgery by providing leadership in surgical education and practice.
+The ABS ensures excellence through: building a diverse, equitable and inclusive culture; rigorous evaluation and assessment; and promoting the highest standards for professionalism, lifelong learning, and continuous certification of surgeons in practice.

 - Entrustable Professional Activities

 - Diplomate and Candidate Education